mibexx/kubernetes-operator-simplewebsite/README.md

 ```

 ## RBAC Configuration
 The operator requires certain permissions to create and manage resources.
-Ensure that you have the appropriate RBAC configuration in place as defined in rbac_definition.yaml.
+Ensure that you have the appropriate RBAC configuration in place as defined in resources/2_rbac.yaml.

-## Contributing
-Contributions are welcome!
-Please feel free to open issues or submit pull requests.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

-This README provides a clear overview of your SimpleWebsite Operator, guides users through installation and usage, describes the custom resource and its structure, and includes RBAC configuration details.
-It is structured to facilitate understanding and usage by other developers.